luispintomartins/ubuntu-preseed-iso-generator/README.md

 -V, --version           Select the Ubuntu version to choose from (default: ${ubuntu_version}).
 -r, --use-release-iso   Use the current release ISO instead of the daily ISO.
 The file will be used if it already
                         exists.
--s, --source            Source ISO file.
+-a, --additional-files  Specifies an optional folder which contains additional files, which will be copied to the iso root -s, --source            Source ISO file.
 By default the latest daily ISO for Ubuntu ${ubuntu_version^} will be downloaded
                         and saved as ${script_dir}/${original_iso}
                         That file will be used by default if it already exists.